Merge Endpoints

 This refactoring undoes Extract Operation.
 A simpler form of it is Move Operation.
 Viewed at the code level, Inline Class is a related refactoring that can be used to merge the implementation classes of the endpoints.

 There are different reasons why tightly-coupled endpoints exist.
-If their role is data retrieval, they might provide access to the same underlying data, but for different clients.
-In that case, the Add Wish List refactoring might be suited.
+If the endpoints are responsible for data retrieval, they might provide access to the same underlying data, but for clients with different information needs.
+In that case, the Add Wish List or Add Wish Template refactorings might be suited as well.

 References